 ARBS help reduce blood pressure by blocking a hormone (angiotensin II) produced in the kidneys.
-Angiotensin II raises blood pressure by constricting arteries and causing the release of another hormone that retains salt, leading to further blood pressure increase.
+Angiotensin II raises blood pressure by constricting arteries and causing the release of another hormone (aldosterone) that retains salt, leading to further blood pressure increase.
 So, when an ARB blocks angiotensin II, it results in lower blood pressure by dilating arteries and decreasing blood volume by loss of salt.

 Heart failure.
 This is when the heart is no longer able to pump enough blood throughout the body.
 ARBs prevent a rise in blood pressure and lessen strain on the heart.
 These things help treat heart failure by making it easier for the heart to pump, and improving blood flow.

 Diabetes.
-This is when the body has trouble using a sugar in the blood for energy.
+This is when the body does not make enough insulin to use the sugar in the blood for energy.
 Diabetes can damage the blood vessels.
 This can lead to kidney failure (when the kidneys stop working properly).
 High blood pressure can also damage the blood vessels.
 Because ARBs help to lessen blood pressure, they help decrease the risk of blood vessel damage and kidney failure.

-Side effects may occur during the first few days of usage, someo f which fade as your body gets used to the medication.
-If these side effects persist or worsen, call your doctor.
-Some side effects may require immediately stopping the medication as directed by your doctor.
+Side effects may occur during the first few days of usage, some of which fade as your body gets used to the medicine.
+If these side effects persist or worsen, call your healthcare provider.
+Some side effects may require stopping the medicine right away, as directed by your healthcare provider.
 Side effects can include: